manatools/dnfdaemon/docs/server.rst

    :param newest_only: show only the newest match or every match.
    :type newest_only: boolean
    :return: list of pkg_id's
    :rtype: array of strings (as)

+.. py:function:: GetPackagesByNameWithAttr(name, newest_only, attrs)

+   Get a list of pkg ids for starts with name and some user defined attributes

+   :param name: name prefix to match
+   :type name: string
+   :param newest_only: show only the newest match or every match.
+   :type newest_only: boolean
+   :param attrs: a list of packages attributes to return
+   :type attrs: list of strings
+   :return: list of [pkg_id, attr1, attr2, ....]
+   :rtype: array of strings (as)